audiotool/at-patterns/README.md

 ## Running:

-* clone repo
+* clone this repo
-* download nexus sdk (https://rpc.audiotool.com/dev/nexus/nexus.tgz) and place in repo's root folder
-* run `npm install audiotool-nexus-0.0.4.tgz`
+* run `npm install @audiotool/nexus`
 * run `npm install`
 * run `npm run dev`

 ## Random Ideas:

-* **FIND BETTER NAME**
 * reduce number of updates to make it snappier
-* post window for connection state,
+* a post window to show preset query results, errors, etc
 * a preset browser, `listPresets("space")` -> postWindow etc ...
 * a device browser, `listDevices()` -> postWindow
 * `playLoop` to play a loop of various length (if that is available at some point)